The videos of the GDCh can be found on the public relations pages and in the following places:

 The book is aimed at both scientific laypersons and experts and, in a colorful kaleidoscope, provides many approaches to getting to know and understand the importance of chemistry for our world better.

 The history of the chemical industry in the Third Reich has been extensively documented, but an investigation of the scientific organizations of chemists has so far been lacking.
-The GDCh commissioned Professor Helmut Maier, an experienced historian of science and author of several works on the history of science, to conduct a study on the German Chemical Society and the Association of German Chemists in the Nazi regime.
+The GDCh has commissioned the experienced science historian and author of several scientific-historical works, Professor Helmut Maier, with a study on the German Chemical Society and the Association of German Chemists in the Nazi regime.
 This resulted in the book "Chemists in the Third Reich".
 He covers the entire period from 1933 to 1945 and in his work also opens up previously inaccessible documents.

 The book - it addresses chemists as well as historians and of course all those interested in history - illuminates the history of the two predecessor organizations of the GDCh and provides a well-founded examination of the entanglements of individuals and the chemical societies as such in the Nazi regime of injustice.